-15. Install the radiator cover by installing the bolts.
+15. Install the panel.

 Cleaning the air filter element

 The air filter element should be cleaned at the intervals specified in the periodic maintenance and lubrication chart.
 Clean the air filter element more frequently if you are riding in unusually wet or dusty areas.